 Costa Rica Wedding Planning

 Rapidly becoming one the most popular destination wedding locations, Costa Rica is well-known as an Eco-Tourism destination.
-Planning a Costa Rica destination wedding is perfect as well, for things for guests to do around the wedding day.
+Planning a Costa Rica destination wedding means guests will have many options to keep busy.

-Things like exploring rainforests, volcanoes, rivers traveling through the mountains, and beaches.
+Explore rainforests, volcanoes, rivers traveling through mountains, and beaches.

-Feel the romance as you slow dance as the heat of the day cools, and the sunsets.
+Feel the romance slow dancing as the heat of the day cools, and the sun sets.
 Costa Rica’s natural calm will be a part of the memories you take home with you.

 Corcovado National Park